-- If assigned by the REOC Director, act as the Operations Section Chief and ensure the operations function is carried out including coordination of response for all operational functions assigned to the REOC. - Convene the Community and Health Services (CHS) Emergency Control Group and activate the Departmental Operations Centre (DOC) as required.
+- If assigned by the REOC Director, act as the Operations Section Chief and coordinate all operational functions assigned to the REOC. - Convene the CHS Emergency Control Group and activate the Departmental Emergency Operations Centre (DEOC) to support CHS Branch response as required.

-- Ensure any operational objectives and assignments identified in the REOC Action Plan related to community services or emergency social services are carried out effectively. - Liaise with, or assign designate to liaise with, local Municipalities and/or external partners to determine requirements for ESS. - Coordinate the opening and operation of temporary and/or long-term Reception Centres with the local Municipality, and determine if Region staff are required. - If the deployment of Region staff is required for the opening and operation of a Reception Centre, assign a Region staff member as onsite Reception Centre Manager to ensure the coordinated onsite provision of ESS, as required.

-Refer to Annex 7: Emergency Social Services and/or Annex 14: Evacuations of the Regional Municipality of York Emergency Plan for additional roles and responsibilities.

-- Liaise with the Medical Officer of Health on areas of mutual concern regarding operations in Reception Centres that include: - Food safety and water quality - General sanitation and health hazards - Infection prevention and control - Accommodation standards for emergency lodging - Liaise with the Medical Officer of Health on public health issues related to the incident (e.g. outdoor air quality or water quality in the event of a spill, impact to a community, advice on evacuation or shelter-in-place) or other potential health hazards in the community. - Liaise with the Medical Officer of Health on public health issues related to the incident (e.g. outdoor air quality or water quality in the event of a spill, impact to a community, advice on evacuation or shelter-in-place) or other potential health hazards in the community. - Liaise with the Emergency Information Officer to examine and modify any potential impact to staffing requirements to Access York/Emergency Public Information Centre operations, given the impact of the event or emergency. - Notify and request services from internal and external partners as required in Reception Centre(s) as outlined in Annex 7. - Liaise with York Region Transit/Viva for the provision of transportation of evacuees to and from Reception Centres.
+- Ensure any operational objectives and assignments identified in the REOC Action Plan related to CHS and/or Emergency Social Services (ESS) are carried out effectively. - Liaise with, or assign a designate to liaise with, local municipalities, Canadian Red Cross and/or external partners to determine requirements for ESS.
+Refer to Annex 7: Emergency Social Services and/or Annex 14: Evacuations of The Regional Municipality of York Emergency Plan for additional roles and responsibilities. - Coordinate with the Medical Officer of Health and/or the DEOC on issues management in areas of mutual concern regarding operations in Reception Centres that include: - Food safety and water quality - General sanitation and health hazards - Infection prevention and control - Accommodation standards for emergency lodging - Liaise with the Medical Officer of Health on public health issues related to the incident (e.g., outdoor air quality or water quality in the event of a spill, impact to a community, advice on evacuation or shelter-in-place) or other potential health hazards in the community. - Liaise with the Public Information Officer to examine and modify any potential impact to staffing requirements for Access York/Emergency Public Information Centre operations, given the impact of the emergency. - Refer requests for CHS representatives to provide support to local Municipal Emergency Operations Centres (EOCs) and Emergency Control Groups (ECG).